Floyd Dell: Greenwich Village

-Later life & career
+Later life and career

 Following the war, Dell turned to fiction and his first novel, the bildungsroman (or coming-of-age) Moon-Calf, became a best seller.
 It was an early book for the publisher Alfred A. Knopf and published at a time when many mid-western writers were writing about small-town life; Sinclair Lewis's book Main Street was published within days of Moon-Calf.
 By 1920 Moon-Calf had sold 38,500 copies and went through eleven printings.

 This was followed by several other novels with limited success.
 His autobiographical memoir, Homecoming, is a striking eyewitness view of the social and artistic-bohemian history of the midwest.
 Dell continued to publish both fiction and non-fiction until the end of his life.

 Dell joined the WPA and U.S. Information Service in 1935 from which he retired following World War II.
 He married Beatrice Marie, and had two sons.
 One son, Christopher Dell, became a writer as well.
 He married and had two daughters: Jerri Dell who is the current literary executor and archivist of the Dell Collection, and Kathryn Dell Kaufman; then he divorced and remarried Kate Kane.
 With Kate he had a daughter, Mia Dell, who is married and has three children.

 Floyd Dell died in Bethesda, Maryland, near Washington, D.C., on July 23, 1969.

 In 2015, he was inducted into the Chicago Literary Hall of Fame.